Liam-Bowen/Visual-Instruction-Tuning/README.md

 Creating multimodal instruction-following data is challenging for several reasons:

  1. **Complexity of annotation:** Unlike text-only instructions, annotators must:
    - View and understand images
    - Generate diverse, meaningful questions about visual content
    - Provide detailed, accurate answers
    - Ensure questions require actual visual understanding (not answerable from world knowledge alone)

  2. **Time and cost:** Each multimodal example requires significantly more human effort than text-only data.
 Annotators must carefully examine images, think of appropriate questions, and craft responses that demonstrate genuine visual reasoning.
-  - Quality control: It's harder to verify correctness—does the answer actually match what's in the image?
-Does the question require visual information?
-  -  Scale limitations: These factors make it expensive and slow to scale up, unlike web-scraped image-text pairs.

  3. **Quality control:** It's harder to verify correctness—does the answer actually match what's in the image?
 Does the question require visual information?